How Can Operations System Design Help Manufacturers?

 Process Analysis

-Put it this way, in understanding a process recently, over 40% of production management time was chasing parts, that ripple effect is massive, (throwing a stone on one side of an ocean can cause a tidal wave on the other).
+In understanding a process recently, over 40% of production management time was chasing parts, that ripple effect is massive, (throwing a stone on one side of an ocean can cause a tidal wave on the other).
 Now in understanding the process we found that certain bits of information were being omitted.
 The business process is flawed.
 If we design the IT system without first understanding and optimising the process, the IT system we implement will be flawed as well.

 It might make things easier, but long term, you’re never going to get the best results, because the underlying process isn’t up to scratch.